Kit archive

 Unbranded

-Dark red shirts (gifted by Nottingham Forest founders).
+Dark red shirts obtained with help from former Nottingham Forest players.
 White shorts, blue socks.
 No white sleeves yet.

 Founded as Dial Square in 1886 by workers at the Royal Arsenal munitions factory.
 The club quickly became Royal Arsenal, then Woolwich Arsenal, then simply Arsenal after moving north to Highbury in 1913.